 People have different perceptions of visiting the doctor.
 Some see it as a positive opportunity to discuss physical concerns or issues they are encountering.
 Others see the interaction as anxiety-inducing and scary because of negative experiences they’ve had in the past or witnessed family members endure.

-While the reasoning behind these emotions or perceptions vary from person to person, employers must overcome the misperceptions by communicating about the value and benefits of establishing an open line of communication with their primary care physician.
+While the reasoning behind these emotions or perceptions varies from person to person, employers must overcome the misperceptions by communicating about the value and benefits of establishing an open line of communication with their primary care physician.

 Getting your workforce to better understand the importance of choosing a primary care physician and consistently communicating with that professional is an essential component to improving the health of your employee population.